Integrating Lessonly and Seismic

 Current features and where they overlap

-Before we could truly ideate, we needed to outline all of the different product features across the board and identifying overlap.
-This helped us eliminate any duplicate functionality and create a more cohesive workflow.
+Before we could truly ideate, we needed to outline all of the different product features across all environments and identifying overlap.
+This helped us eliminate duplicate functionality and create a more cohesive workflow.
+Below, the bullets with the same highlight color served the same function.

 - Document and Content Management